Disney’s Animal Kingdom Theme Park

 Asia

-Asia is themed to a fictional Himalayan village and a Southeast Asian river town.
-The architecture, prayer flags, and worn stone pathways make it one of the most beautifully detailed areas of the park.
+Asia mirrors a fictional Himalayan village and Southeast Asian river town.
+Prayer flags, worn stone pathways, and layered details make it one of the most stunning areas of the park.

 • Expedition Everest—Legend of the Forbidden Mountain.
 A high-speed roller coaster that sends you forward and backward through the Himalayas.
-The storyline involves a broken track and a legendary Yeti.
 Riders must be at least 44 inches tall.
-It is one of the top thrill rides at Walt Disney World Resort.
+It’s one of the top thrill rides at Walt Disney World Resort.
+Be on the lookout for a Yeti.

 • Kali River Rapids.
 A whitewater raft ride through a jungle river.
-You will get wet — sometimes soaked.
+You will get wet, and sometimes soaked.
 Riders must be at least 38 inches tall.
 On a hot Florida afternoon, the water feels great.
 On a cool morning, you may want to save it for later.

 For young families

-Kali River Rapids is a fun way to cool off, but young kids may be startled by the splashing.
+Kali River Rapids is a fun way to cool off, but the splashing may surprise young kids.
 The raft spins, so you cannot predict who gets the most water.
-Bring a poncho or a change of clothes — or plan to ride during the hottest part of the day when getting soaked feels like a reward.
+Bring a poncho or a change of clothes.
+You can also ride during the hottest part of the day when getting soaked feels like a reward.

 DinoLand U.S.A. and what is coming next

-DinoLand U.S.A.® closed permanently in February 2026.
-The DINOSAUR ride and the surrounding attractions are gone.
-In their place, Disney is building a new land called Tropical Americas, inspired by the tropical regions of the Americas.
-Attractions themed to Encanto and Indiana Jones are planned.
-The Tropical Americas land is expected to open in 2027.
+DinoLand U.S.A.® closed for good in February 2026.
+The DINOSAUR ride and the rest of the land are gone.
+Disney is building a new land called Tropical Americas.
+It draws from tropical regions of the Americas.
+Rides themed to Encanto and Indiana Jones are in the works.
+The land should open in 2027.

 • Finding Nemo: The Big Blue… and Beyond!
-Still performs in a theater near the former DinoLand U.S.A. area.
-A 25-minute musical puppet show that retells the story of Finding Nemo.
-The puppetry is impressive, and the show is great for all ages.
+A 25-minute musical puppet show in a theater near the former DinoLand U.S.A. area.
+It retells Finding Nemo with puppetry that works for all ages.
 Check the My Disney Experience app for showtimes.

 Conservation Station

-Rafiki’s Planet Watch® closed permanently in February 2026 after 28 years.
-The area is being rebuilt as Conservation Station.
-It is a standalone experience reached by the Wildlife Express Train from Africa.
-It reopens in summer 2026 with animals from Australia and a character meet-and-greet.
-Guests can also play games with Bluey and Bingo.
-Guests will also get behind-the-scenes looks at animal care.
-The Wildlife Express Train is not operating until the reopening.
+Rafiki’s Planet Watch® closed for good in February 2026 after 28 years.
+Disney is rebuilding the area as Conservation Station.
+You will reach it by the Wildlife Express Train from Africa.
+It reopens in summer 2026 with animals from Australia and games with Bluey and Bingo.
+You’ll also find a character meet and behind-the-scenes looks at animal care.
+The Wildlife Express Train does not run until reopening.

 The Oasis

-The Oasis is the park’s entrance walkway — a lush, shaded garden with small animal exhibits along winding paths.
-Most guests walk through quickly on their way in, but it is worth slowing down on the way out.
+The Oasis is the park’s entrance walkway.
+A shaded garden with small animal exhibits lines the winding paths.
+Most guests pass through on their way in, but it is worth slowing down on the way out.
 You will spot exotic birds, anteaters, and other animals in the foliage.

 A family of four laughs together beneath the shade of towering trees at Disney's Animal Kingdom Theme Park, Walt Disney World Resort.